Computer Locked - MoneyPak Virus

 Computer Locked (MoneyPak Virus) - how to remove ransomware infections?

-Messages which locks computer user's screen and asks to pay a fine using MoneyPak for supposedly made law violations are a scam.
-Such messages are called ransomware infections and are created by Cyber criminals to trick unsuspecting PC users into paying non existent fines.
-To make their screen lockers appear more realistic Cyber criminals are exploiting the names of authorities: FBI, Department of Justice, Internet Crime Complaint Center etc. Notice that ransomware infections comes localised and are able to presents computer users which a deceptive message which supposedly comes from their local authorities.
-Such localisation is possible because ransomware infections are capable of detecting the IP address of the PC that they infiltrate.
+Messages that lock computer users' screens, demanding payment of a fine using MoneyPak for supposed law violations, are a scam.
+These messages are classed as ransomware infections and created by cyber criminals to trick unsuspecting PC users into paying bogus fines.
+To make their screen lockers appear authentic, these criminals exploit the names of authorities such as the FBI, the Department of Justice, the Internet Crime Complaint Center, etc. Ransomware infections are often localised and able to present computer users with deceptive messages as if sent from their local authorities.
+This localisation is possible, since ransomware infections are capable of detecting the IP addresses of PCs targeted for infiltration.

-In reality Green Dot MoneyPak is a legitimate pre-payed card service which is not related to Cyber criminals, however their service is being used to collect non existent fines from computer users who falls for the trickery shown in deceptive ransomware infections.
-To scare PC users into paying the fake fines Cyber criminals are using messages which states that PC user have downloaded illegal files, used copyrighted material, has been watching pornography etc. Notice that these messages are totally false and are only used to scare computer users - in reality none of the authorities around the world are using such methods (locking computer user's desktop) to collect fines for any law infringements.
-If you see a message which blocks your computer's screen and asks you to pay a fine for law violations you can be sure that your PC is infected with a ransomware infection which shouldn't be trusted and should be eliminated from your computer.
+In fact, Green Dot MoneyPak is a legitimate pre-paid card service and in no way connected to cyber criminals, however, their service is exploited to collect bogus fines from computer users who fall for the trickery employed within deceptive ransomware infections.
+To scare PC users into paying the bogus fines, cyber criminals use statements within their messages claiming that PC users have downloaded illegal files, used copyrighted material, or have been watching pornography.
+These messages are false and used only to intimidate computer users.
+In fact, no international authorities use such methods (locking computer users' desktops) to collect fines for any law infringements.
+If you see a message blocking your screen and demanding payment of a fine for law violations, your PC is infected with ransomware, and it should be eliminated from your computer immediately.

-Ransomware infections are most commonly spread using Trojans and drive-by downloads.
-To avoid infiltrations with GreenDot MoneyPak viruses PC users should use cautious when downloading video codecs and software updates (only download from reputable sources) - Cyber criminals are commonly using such downloads to infect user's computers.
-Also be sure to use legitimate antivirus and antispyware software.
-Other secure computing practices includes updating your operating system and keeping all of the installed software up-to-date.
-If your computer is already infected with a message which asks to pay a fine using MoneyPak you shouldn't pay this fake fine and you should use the provided removal guide to eliminate this scam from your PC.
+Ransomware infections are commonly proliferated using Trojans and drive-by downloads.
+To avoid infiltrations by GreenDot MoneyPak viruses, PC users should express caution when downloading video codecs and software updates (only download from reputable sources).
+Cyber criminals often use these downloads to infect computers.
+Also, be sure to use legitimate antivirus and antispyware software.
+Other secure computing practices include updating your operating system and keeping all installed software up-to-date.
+If your computer is already infected with a message demanding payment of a fine using MoneyPak, do not pay it.
+Use the removal guide provided to eliminate this scam from your PC.